alphagov/govuk-rfcs/README.md

 If the proposal is no longer applicable the RFC PR can be closed.
 Please include a comment explaining why to help anyone considering the problem in future.

-## Managing Standards

-Standards RFCs shouldn’t be substantially altered after they are accepted, although it’s fine to correct typos and other mistakes via a new PR.
-In order to change a Standard, the original RFC must be superseded by a new one.
-The process for this is:

-1. Create a new RFC PR as above, noting in the summary which RFC it is superseding.
+## Editing past RFCs

+RFCs should not be substantially altered after they are accepted as they intended to be kept as a point-in-time record of a decision.
+There are however a few reasons why you may change one that has been accepted:

+- to fix typos and other minor mistakes
+- to record a status change of the RFC in the YAML frontmatter (remember to update the status_last_reviewed date)
-2. In the same branch, mark the old RFC as superseded and link to the new RFC and move (using `git mv`) it into the archived directory.
+- to mark an RFC as being superseded with a link to the RFC that supersedes it
-3. When the new RFC is accepted and the PR is merged, the old RFC will no longer be active.

-## Managing Action Plans
-For RFCs where the outcome is an agreed Action Plan, you may want to update the RFC with meaningful status updates in new PRs.
-Once the plan is either complete or no longer relevant, it should be moved to the archived directory in a new PR.
+- any relevant post implementation, or post abandonment, supplementary details that would be useful for someone interested in the area.

 ## Historical RFCs